 If the dry cloth isn't enough, move on to dust the straw hat with a damp cloth, but not soaking wet.
 We recommend not to use a colored cloth because dye may transfer to the straw.
 Wipe in a circular or counter-clockwise direction to avoid damaging the pattern of the weave.
 Let the hat air dry in a cool, well-ventilated area away from direct sunlight.

 When you are not wearing your éN Hat, the best way to storage it is to keep the hat in a cool, clean and dry location.
-If the brim is curved, store the hat upside down in a hat box to prevent misshaping the brim and.

 To prevent the hat from getting dusty, store your hat in its own box.
 You can purchase the box separately.
 Otherwise store the hat in a breathable bag made from natural materials, for example cotton.
 We recommend to never store a hat in a plastic bag because it can cause discoloration and promote mildew.